Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 And I know you may be thinking “oh wow, a full character less.
 Big deal.”
 Well, it actually is a big deal.
 Over the course of 20,000+ vocabulary words in each language, it really adds up.

 Or in relative terms, the average German word is 13.7% longer than its English counterpart.
-And given that there are thousands of words that are ten or more letters long (and contain tons of consonants), German can be plain hard to learn.
+And given that there are thousands of words that are ten or more letters long (and contain tons of consonants), German can be plain hard to master.

-To learn German takes serious dedication, time, and a good German language learning app.
+Honestly, you’ve got to have serious dedication, time, and a good German language learning app.
 I’ve outlined some of the better apps to learn German above that I’ve tested.
 In fact, at this point, I’ve tested over 20 of them.

 Some have a free version.
 Some are pricey.
 Some have long lessons, some have short ones.
 And some were so bad I quit after two days.
 The point is that all these German programs have different strengths and weaknesses.